jaykay-design/multitenant/README.md

 'tenant' context represents this tenant.
 When the user is accessing the application at the subdomain, this is considered the 'tenant' context.

-#### Custom Contexts

-The plugin supports the definition of additional contexts, these custom contexts are mapped to subdomains.
-Your application you can now call `MTApp::getContext()` to implement context-aware code.

-For example, create a context named 'admin' and map it to the subdomain 'admin.mydomain.com'.

-Note: Contexts are not a replacement for role based authorization but in some cases may be complimentary.

 ### Scopes